Tyler Dooley Says Meghan Markle Should Be ‘Proud’ Of Family & Thinks MTV Show Will ‘Bridge Differences’

 — Tyler Dooley (@TylerSDooley) November 20, 2018

-But it’s well known to royal fans that the Duchess has cut off all forms of communication with her family, which has been a source of complaints by the dad, as well as half-sister Samantha and now, Tyler.
+But it’s well known to royal fans that the duchess has cut off all forms of communication with her family, which has been a source of complaints by the dad, as well as half-sister Samantha and now, Tyler.

 “The Royal Family and what has happened with this mainstream media and this level of exposure on my family it is like we cannot even speak to her everything just cut off.”

-But it doesn’t seem like Tyler is clueless about the public perception of the Markle clan, as he noted that “I don’t like what has happened to my family it is a national embarrassment.”
+But it doesn’t seem like Tyler is clueless about the public perception of the Markle clan.

+“I don’t like what has happened to my family it is a national embarrassment,” he noted.

 Out with the boys!!! #squad #TheRoyalWorld #mtv https://t.co/jko5hU1Xs2